 Disable mobile data on your Android device while using Droid Transfer.
 Having mobile data enabled could interfere even with a wired connection.
 Mobile data can be re-enabled after disconnecting from Droid Transfer.

-Some connection issues can also be resolved by restarting your PC after installing Droid Transfer.
+Some connection issues can also be resolved by restarting your PC and Android device and trying again.

 This can be checked by going to Options -> Updates from within the software.
 You can update Droid Transfer for free here.